 The course list that appears includes all courses offered to exchange students, regardless of semester, year or campus.
 In order to find the courses that you can select for your intended semester, use the 'filter' function.

-2. Under "Level" select "First Level", which means undergraduate courses.
+1. Under "Level" select "Bachelors Level", which means undergraduate courses.

-3. Under "Semester" click the appropriate semester you are going to be abroad (note only current year courses are listed; you can use them as a guide and there is no guarantee they will be offered the term you want to study)
+2. Under "Semester" click the appropriate semester you are going to be abroad (note: only current year courses are listed; you can use them as a guide and there is no guarantee they will be offered the term you want to study

-5. The list will then appear by subject.
+7. The list will then appear in no apparent ordering.
 To get more information about a specific course, click on the course name.
+Please pay attention to the pre-requisites as Linneaus is firm with those.

 UW-EAU CLAIRE COURSE EQUIVALENCIES for LINNAEUS UNIVERSITY COURSES